Shane-Bath/Hangman/README.md

 ## Acseii Art
 [Wikapedia](https://en.wikipedia.org/wiki/ASCII_art) state that *ASCII art is a graphic design technique that uses computers for presentation and consists of pictures pieced together from the 95 printable (from a total of 128) characters defined by the ASCII Standard from 1963 and ASCII compliant character sets with proprietary extended characters (beyond the 128 characters of standard 7-bit ASCII).
 The term is also loosely used to refer to text-based visual art in general.
 ASCII art can be created with any text editor, and is often used with free-form languages.
 Most examples of ASCII art require a fixed-width font (non-proportional fonts, as on a traditional typewriter) such as Courier for presentation.*

-Used a [Acseii art generator](https://patorjk.com/software/taag/#p=display&f=Standard&t=Hangman) to produce the Hangman title and end game title.
+I Used a [Acseii art generator](https://patorjk.com/software/taag/#p=display&f=Standard&t=Hangman) to produce the Hangman title and end game title.

 For hangman gallows and stick man, I first practiced on Notepad and I completed the final version in the py file itself.